bandonga/bandonga.github.io/_CCNA/01-fundamentals.md

 This networking model sprouted forth from a U.S. Department of Defense (DoD) contract.
 Researchers at various universities volunteered to help further develop the protocols surrounding the original DoD work.

 The IP suite provides end-to-end data communication specifying how data should be packetized, addressed, transmitted, routed and received.
 This functionality is organised into four abstraction layers which are used to sort all related protocols according to the scope of networking involved.

+The OSI protocol suite that was specified as part of the OSI project was considered by many as too complicated and inefficient, and to a large extent unimplementable.
+Although the OSI model is often still referenced, the Internet protocol suite has become the standard for networking.
+TCP/IP's pragmatic approach to computer networking and to independent implementations of simplified protocols made it a practical methodology.

 Layer           | Protocol data unit (PDU)       | Internet model            | SS7
 ----------------|--------------------------------|---------------------------|--------------